Khushboo1610/movie-lens-nielsoniq-project/README.md

 2. You can also run the python notebook movielens_code_solution.ipynb.
 If you are running the notebook, Ensure the input `.dat` files are placed in a folder and replace the "path" variable's value with your path in the first cell.
-The output will be saved as csv file at your_path/output/avg_ratings

 ## 📦 Output